clojurewerkz/monger.docs/articles/getting_started.md

 ## Supported MongoDB versions

-Monger currently uses MongoDB Java driver 2.11.x under the hood and thus supports MongoDB 2.0 and later versions.
-Please note that some features may be specific to MongoDB 2.2 and later versions.
+Monger uses MongoDB Java driver 2.x under the hood and thus supports MongoDB 2.0 and later versions.
+Please note that some features may be specific to recent MongoDB releases.

 ## Adding Monger Dependency To Your Project